Integral-Technology-Solutions/keycloak-fapi/README.md

     directory
 * `MAVEN_HOME` (default: ~/.m2)
     * The path of the host's local maven repo (e.g. /path/to/.m2)
-* `TEST_DELAY` (default: 3m)
-    * The test_runner service needs a 3min delay minimum in order to not start too early.
-    If you are running this for the first time and the test_runner attempts to start too early, you may need to set it to 5m or more depending on what is already in your local maven repo.
 * `KEEP_ALIVE` (default: false)
     * Set this to true to keep all containers running after tests are run.
     The OpenID FAPI Conformance test interface will then be reachable at [https://localhost:8443](https://localhost:8443).